-Here, the best dining room tables available today.
+Here are the best dining room tables.

 Best Budget: Signature Design by Ashley Kimonte Rectangular Dining Table

 Looking for something a bit more wallet-friendly?
 Be sure to consider Ashley Furniture's Kimonte Table.
 Though it's on the smaller side, this wood dining table is the perfect option for a breakfast nook and any home with limited square footage.
 It can seat four people comfortably, and its classic design can pair well with a variety of dining chair styles.

 Best Expandable: Pottery Barn Toscana Extending Dining Table